-David was born in Cranston in 1966, developing his hockey skills in the region’s youth leagues.
+David was born in Cranston in 1966, developing his hockey skills in the CLCF and the Johnston youth league, where he captained USA Hockey’s National Bantam Champions in 1981.
 He played his high school hockey at the Kent School in Connecticut, where he was a 2-year captain and team MVP.
 Highly touted, Dave was the first round pick of the Minnesota North Stars in the 1984 NHL Entry Draft.
 Despite his high draft position, he opted to play collegiately for Boston University rather than turn professional.

 After his junior season, David tried out for the 1988 U.S. Olympic Team.
 During his tryout he was diagnosed with Hemophilia B, also known as Christmas disease, a rare blood disorder that required David to retire from the game.